 - Many homes are controlled by anger.

 However, there is one dangerous quality anger has: It grows.
-Angry people become more angry.
+Angry people become angrier.
 To solve the same recurring problem, stronger anger must be used.
 Eventually, anger destroys not builds or encourages.

 The author of the Biblical book of James (who was martyred) gives us a way to respond to anger and a reason why.
 He says, “Be quick to listen, slow to speak and slow to become angry, for man’s anger never brings about the righteous life God desires.”
 James 1:19-20.